 A brief history of Jordan

-Jordan has been serving as a center of humanity ever since the emergence of civilisation.
-In the past, ancient Jordan has been invaded many times by Sumerians, Babylonians, Persians, Mesopotamians, Akkadians from the east and by Greeks, Nabateans, Romans, and Crusaders from the south.
+Jordan has been serving as a center of humanity ever since the emergence of civilization.
+In the past, ancient Jordan has been invaded many times by Sumerians, Babylonians, Persians, Mesopotamians, Akkadians from the east, and by Greeks, Nabateans, Romans, and Crusaders from the south.
 In 1923, Jordan, which was then known as Transjordan was declared to be a government under the rule of the then king of Transjordan, Abdullah I bin al-Hussein.
-In 1994, Jordan signed a peace treaty with its neighbour, Israel.
+In 1994, Jordan signed a peace treaty with its neighbor, Israel.

 The geography of Jordan